Azizabad airstrike: United States Government

-The Pentagon described the attack as "a legitimate strike against the Taliban" and questioned the casualty estimates given by the government of Afghanistan and reported by the media.
-The US military originally denied that any civilian casualties had occurred, but later acknowledged that some civilians might have been killed and announced its intention to conduct an investigation.
-Preliminary findings of the investigation acknowledged that five civilians had been killed.
-On 2 September 2008, a further report was announced in which the US stated that up to seven civilians had been killed and reasserted that the majority of those killed were members of the Taliban.
-On 1 October 2008 the Department of Defense published the summary of a report by Brig.
-Gen. Michael Callan which accepted that 33 civilians were killed.
+The Pentagon described the attack as "a legitimate strike against the Taliban" and questioned the higher casualty estimates given by the government of Afghanistan and reported by the media.
+The US military initially denied that any civilian casualties had occurred, but later acknowledged that some civilians might have been killed and announced its intention to conduct an investigation.
+Preliminary findings acknowledged that five civilians had been killed, and on 2 September 2008 the U.S. stated that up to seven civilians had been killed, reasserting that the majority of those killed were Taliban fighters.
+On 1 October 2008, the Department of Defense published the summary of the Callan investigation, which accepted that 33 civilians had been killed; see Casualty estimates and investigations above.

 United Nations

-In a statement on the attack, the United Nations reports that "An investigation by the United Nations Assistance Mission in Afghanistan (UNAMA) has found that some 90 civilians, including 60 children, were among those killed during military operations in the strife-torn nation's western Herat province last week."
+In a statement on the attack, the United Nations reported that "An investigation by the United Nations Assistance Mission in Afghanistan (UNAMA) has found that some 90 civilians, including 60 children, were among those killed during military operations in the strife-torn nation's western Herat province last week."
 The investigation found "'convincing evidence, based on the testimony of eyewitnesses, and others,' that some 90 civilians were killed – including 60 children, 15 women and 15 men – and another 15 villagers wounded."